 There is a lot of explaining to be done in this town though.

-The Greek thought Blackpool rock – quite surreally – was going to be a souvenir of a stone on a stick.
+The Greek thought the Blackpool rock I’d told her about – quite surreally – was going to be a souvenir of a stone on a stick.
 So I buy her a stick of the real Blackpool rock and she has a few nibbles.
 From her face, I think she would have preferred the stone.

 She has heard of “kiss me quick” but thought it was a romantic term.
 Couples dying for each other, quixotically pining for one final touch of their lover’s lips… rather than the Donald McGill world of saucy postcards featuring big bottomed women in tight bathing dresses and hen-pecked husbands.

 We test the Blackpool world of marriage being a dirty joke, newly-weds making fools of themselves on the hideous beds of seaside lodging-houses, by checking in to one of the seemingly thousands of lined-up small b’n’bs in every road.

 The owners – she in her large, comic, hedgehog slippers, him in his stained Blackpool FC shirt – let us know straightway, very proudly, what a great English breakfast they make (“I’m up at 5am to put the sausages on, me…”) and how they’ve renovated the room.

 “Go up and see what we’ve done…” she nudges me, winking, smiling coyly.
 “Go on…”